 Part-timeAn employment arrangement, any levelSteady lower-hours capacity, often more junior

-What does a fractional product manager cost?
+What does a fractional product manager cost in 2026?

 For comparison, senior product roles on job boards land well into six figures once you add benefits and equity.
 A fractional engagement gives you that same caliber of leader for a slice of the days and a slice of the cost.

-At Velonova, fractional product leadership is $5,000 per month, embedded and ongoing.
-That buys owned roadmaps, run sprints, aligned stakeholders, and shippable specs, sized to a growing team that is not ready to commit to a full-time product hire.
+Two to three days a week, most weeks.
 There are no guaranteed-outcome promises attached to that number, because anyone who promises you a specific revenue lift from a retainer is selling, not leading.

 When should you hire a fractional product manager?